 Scholarships

-The Shoreline Community College Foundation has awarded thousands of academic and workforce scholarships to deserving Shoreline students.
+The Shoreline Community College Foundation gives out over 200 scholarship awards to SCC students annually.
+Scholarship awards typically range from $1,000 to $2,500.
 In addition to federal and state financial aid, scholarships are a great way to offset all or part of the cost of your education.

 scholarship

-Annual scholarships provide support to students for the upcoming school year.
-While all annual scholarships support tuition, many also cover the cost of textbooks and other program needs.
+Annual scholarships provide financial support to students for the upcoming school year.

 The application for these scholarships opens in winter quarter for the following academic year.